20 Must-Have Healthy Boundaries In Marriage

 For a relationship to be successful and healthy, you need to be happy with yourself before making your spouse happy.
 Boundaries help you achieve that and more, they:

-• Make you take responsibility for your actions instead of blaming it on your spouse.
+• Make you responsible for your actions instead of blaming it on your spouse.

-• Give you the power to change things for good as you are in control of your actions.
+• Give you the chance to change things for good.

 • Help you strike a balance between yours and your spouse’s priorities.